gossips: the first trial

 Allison Brown

-Allison Brown, born in Morocco, has been active in dance for over 30 years.
-She is a teacher, rehearsal director, and choreographer, currently based in Frankfurt am Main.
-She studied ballet at the School of American Ballet (1982-1986), where she was subsequently invited to join the New York City Ballet (NYCB) (1986-1991).
-During her time at NYCB, she danced a wide range of pieces by George Balanchine, Jerome Robbins, Peter Martins, Laura Dean, and Eliot Feld, among others.
-Allison pursued her interest in modern and contemporary dance by joining Twyla Tharp and Dancers (1991-1993), Amanda Miller’s Pretty Ugly Dance Company, and Saburo Teshigawara’s Karas Company (1994-1996).
-After eight years of repeated auditions and practicing endurance and humility, William Forsythe welcomed Allison to Ballet Frankfurt (1996-2004).
+She studied ballet at the School of American Ballet (1982–1986) and was subsequently invited to join the New York City Ballet (NYCB), where she danced from 1986 to 1991.
+During her time at NYCB, she performed in a wide range of works by George Balanchine, Jerome Robbins, Peter Martins, Laura Dean, Eliot Feld, among others.
+Following her growing interest in modern and contemporary dance, she joined Twyla Tharp and Dancers (1991–1993), Amanda Miller’s Pretty Ugly Dance Company, and Saburo Teshigawara’s Karas Company (1994–1996).
+After eight years of persistent auditioning and practicing resilience and humility, William Forsythe welcomed Allison into Ballett Frankfurt, where she danced from 1996 to 2004.

 Since 2000, Allison has been teaching and leading workshops.
-On the invitation of William Forsythe, she staged his works such as Duet and Workwithinwork for various dance companies worldwide.
-From 2011 to 2019, she was a lecturer at the Hochschule für Musik und Darstellende Kunst in Frankfurt (HfMDK), and was appointed Professor of Ballet and Contemporary Dance at the Center for Contemporary Dance (ZZT) at the HfMT in Cologne (2019-2023).
+At the invitation of William Forsythe, she has staged his works such as Duo and Workwithinwork for dance companies around the world.

 Gal Fefferman